JakubHuber/UltimateClasses/SapWraper/README.md

     End with
 ```

-From this point you if property IsConnected is true you are ready to get GuiSession object using .GetNewSession or .GetSession
+From this point if property IsConnected is true and you get no errors, you are ready to get GuiSession object using .GetNewSession or .GetSession

 #TODO:  finish readme